 You will need 2-3 hours to explore all sections of the cultural village.
 At the end of your visit, there is a cultural show conducted by local tribespeople highlighting the customs, hunting styles, cultural dances and wedding ceremonies of various tribes.
 This cultural show is not to be missed.

-for accommodation in this area, you can book at Damai Beach Resort, which is an amazing property offering 5 Star accommodation at a walking distance from the cultural village.
+for accommodation in this area, you can book at Damai Beach Resort, which is an amazing property offering 5 Star accommodation at walking distance from the cultural village.
 Book Online.

 On the fourth day, I decided to explore the downtown and old bazaar in Kuching.
-This part of the city adjacent to Carpenter Lane is very popular with backpacker crowd as narrow, well-lit and decorated alleys have a number of nice bars, cafes and hostels including "Wrong Place".
+This part of the city adjacent to Carpenter Lane is very popular with the backpacker crowd as narrow, well-lit and decorated alleys have a number of nice bars, cafes and hostels including "Wrong Place".

 Decorated Alleyways in downtown Kuching

 Wrong Place is an interesting boutique hostel in Carpenter Lane, Kuching

 Most backpackers and budget travellers tend to stay in this part of the town as there is easy access to all the tourist attractions, waterfront night markets and museums.